-The following classes are also offered: Study Skills (on request) New Testament (on request) Computer Lab (on request)
+The following class is also offered:

+New Testament (on request)

 These courses are independent of the regular Ouachita curriculum and are designed to enable students to become eligible for enrollment in degree programs within one to three semesters.
-Students in the Advanced level are permitted to take a Wellness and a Mathematics class during the semester.
-At the end of each semester, the English as a Second Language Program staff will administer a comprehensive exit examination in order to evaluate student eligibility for enrollment in the regular degree programs.
+Students in the Advanced level are permitted to take a Wellness, an Art and/or a Mathematics class during the semester.
+At the end of each semester, the English as a Second Language Program instructors will administer a comprehensive exit examination in order to evaluate student eligibility for enrollment in the regular degree programs.
 Students wishing to enter the degree program must pass all course work before exiting the program.
 Assessment for ESL will be made not only on grades, but will also be based on participation in the class, attendance, and diligence.